 - Showing real examples of employers who engage and actively champion employees with a disability

 - Showing the range of routes into different careers and jobs including apprenticeships, employer training schemes, university or employment.

 - Working alongside programmes and resources that provide more in-depth support for transitions for SEND students

 Connecting students to relatable role models

-Our volunteers are very passionate about sharing their stories and within our 50,000 volunteers, we have nearly a 1000 role models registered with Inspiring the Future who would love to talk about working with a disability.
+Our volunteers are very passionate about sharing their stories, and among over 50,000 volunteers we have nearly a 1000 role models registered with Inspiring the Future who would love to talk about working with a disability.